phillipncraig/LoL-Stat-Tracker/README.md

-Leage of Legends Stat tracker app
+# Leage of Legends Stat tracker app

-Coding challenge for Battlefy, details found here: https://gist.github.com/jbueza/490d3aa4a096498d4642a0f602ce6968
+Coding challenge for Battlefy, details found [here](https://gist.github.com/jbueza/490d3aa4a096498d4642a0f602ce6968)

-Progress over the 4 hour set time period for the challenge:
+### Progress over the 4 hour set time period for the challenge:

 1. Built a basic server back-end with Node.js and express.
 Features a few RESTful endpoints for client queries to send params to Riot's server, and some common libraries to support (Axios, Bodyparser, Cors controls for headers etc).